⚠️ Field Name Migration Notice (Jan 2026)

 Validation Levels

-8004scan uses a 5-level validation system to ensure metadata quality while remaining flexible for custom formats.
+Implementations SHOULD validate agent metadata at multiple levels to ensure quality while remaining flexible for custom formats.

 |---|---|---|